Lijkwaj/voting-system/README.md

 ## The Use Case

-The proposed use case is based on a simplified supply-chain process.
-An association of farmers, shippers and food distributors decided to optimise their businesses, creating a consortium.
-The consortium uses a private permissioned blockchain network to do their business.
+The proposed use case is based on a voting system process.
+An association of voters, candidates and election officials decided to optimise the voting system.
+The consortium uses a private permissioned blockchain network to do the voting system.

-To know more, you can go to the [use case section of the previous workshop](https://gitlab.fdmci.hva.nl/mfknr/bc-arch-week-3#the-use-case)

 ### A change in the workflow